Skip to main content

 Cheryl Frazes Hill

 Cheryl Frazes Hill is the associate director of the Chicago Symphony Chorus.
-Frazes Hill began with the Chorus as a singer in 1976 and was then appointed to the conducting staff by Margaret Hillis, the Chorus' founder and first director, in 1987.
-Frazes Hill has continued in that role, assisting former Chorus Director Duain Wolfe for 28 years.
-Frazes Hill also serves as chorus director of the Milwaukee Symphony Chorus, a role she began in 2017.
-Recent performances include the Milwaukee Symphony Chorus joining the Chicago Symphony Chorus for performances of Mahler’s Symphony No. 8 at the Ravinia Festival in 2019, under the direction of Marin Alsop.
+She began with the ensemble as a singer in 1976 and in 1987 was appointed to the conducting staff by Margaret Hillis, the Chorus’ founder and first director.
+Frazes Hill assisted Hillis and continued in that role with former director Duain Wolfe for 28 years.
+She currently works with Donald Palumbo, who became director in 2025.

 In addition to her roles with the Chicago and Milwaukee symphonies, Frazes Hill is professor emeritus, having served for twenty years as director of choral activities for Roosevelt University’s Chicago College of Performing Arts since 2002.
 Under her direction, the Roosevelt University choruses have been featured in prestigious and diverse events, including appearances at national and regional music conferences and in performances with the Chicago Symphony Orchestra, the Chicago Sinfonietta, the Civic Orchestra of Chicago, and the Illinois Philharmonic.
 Among recent performances, the Roosevelt Conservatory Chorus received enthusiastic reviews for the American premiere performance of Jacob Ter Velduis’ Mountaintop.
 Other recent performances include the internationally acclaimed Defiant Requiem and a semi-staged production of Considering Matthew Shepard.